Podcasts

 American Cattlemen Podcast is Sponsored By:

 Welcome back to the American Cattlemen Podcast.
-Just ahead, we have Gale McKinney, he’s the owner of the American Cattlemen and he sits down with Cody Quam with Marda Angus Farms.
+Just ahead, we have Aaron McKinney, he’s the field rep for the American Cattlemen, and he sits down with Riley Schriefer, owner of Schriefer Red Angus.
+In this episode, Aaron and Riley will dive into the Schriefer Red Angus Annual Production Sale held on January 26th through January 31st, 2026.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.